GRESB/api-docs/source/includes/_errors.md

-reporting_size_lt_total    |              | The sum of the common, tenant, and whole-building sizes must be less than or equal to the total size restrict_dependent_destroy | record       | The record could not be deleted because a %{record} depends on it shared_size_lt_total       |              | Shared asset size must be less than or equal to the total size taken                      |              | The value must be unique and has already been used in this context too_long                   | count        | The value is too long.
+reporting_size_lt_total    |              | The sum of the common, tenant, and whole-building sizes must be less than or equal to the total size restrict_dependent_destroy | record       | The record could not be deleted because a %{record} depends on it shared_size_lt_total       |              | Shared asset size must be less than or equal to the total size shared_size_too_big        |              | Shared Services cannot be greater than the sum of Common, Landlord, and Tenant areas taken                      |              | The value must be unique and has already been used in this context too_long                   | count        | The value is too long.
 It must be at most %{count} characters too_short                  | count        | The value is too short.
-It must be at least %{count} characters waste_alloc                |              | Waste management data cannot be provided for both Managed and Indirectly Managed columns waste_diverted_lte_100     |              | The sum of the diverted waste streams must be less than or equal to 100% waste_lte_100              |              | The sum of waste disposal routes must be less than or equal to 100% wrong_length               | count        | The value is the wrong length.
+It must be at least %{count} characters waste_alloc                |              | Waste management data cannot be provided for both Managed and Indirectly Managed columns waste_diverted_lte_100     |              | The sum of the diverted waste streams must be less than or equal to 100% waste_lte_100              |              | The sum of waste disposal routes must be less than or equal to 100% whole_equals_asset_size    |              | Any provided Whole Building Size must be the same as the Asset Size wrong_length               | count        | The value is the wrong length.
 It must be exactly %{count} characters year_format                |              | Year must be a four digit positive number